Balanced metrics on non-Kahler Calabi-Yau threefolds: Balanced metrics with conifold singularity

-\begin{proof} Since the proof of Lemma \ref{l5} is by modifying $\omega^2$ within the open neighborhood $E\subset U\subset Y$, if we choose $E_i\subset U_i\subset Y$ to be mutually disjoint, then we can modify $\omega^2$ over the union $\cU$ of $U_i$ to obtain the desired metric $\omega_0$.
-Note that from the proof of Lemma \ref{l5}, we can choose a common $n$ and $C_0$ for all $i$. \end{proof}
+\begin{proof} Since the proof of Lemma \ref{l5} is by modifying $\omega^2$ within the open neighborhood $E\subset U\subset Y$, if we choose $U_i$ to be mutually disjoint, then we can modify $\omega^2$ the same way within $\bU$ to obtain the desired metric $\omega_0$.
+Note that from the proof of Lemma \ref{l5}, we can choose a common $n$ and $C_0$ that work for all $i$. \end{proof}